Azure/azure-powershell/src/KeyVault/docs/New-AzKeyVault.md

 Accept wildcard characters: False
 ```

-### -NetworkAclsBypass
+### -NetworkAclBypass
 Tells what traffic can bypass network rules.
 This can be 'AzureServices' or 'None'.
 If not specified the default is 'AzureServices'.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.KeyVault.Support.NetworkRuleBypassOptions